 The night he died, Martin was with the people he loved – exactly where he wanted to be.
 Without the expert nurses at Trinity, I would have struggled.
 When I look back on it now, I think, what a wonderful thing.
 I know that we did everything we could have done.
 Because of that, we’ve been better able to cope with the grief and can look back on it with peace.

-It is essential for Hospice at Home to reach more families like ours; my daughters and I are fundraising for Trinity.
-I couldn’t even run a bath, but completed the 5Km Colour Splash last summer!
+It is essential for Hospice at Home could reach more families like ours; my daughters and I are fundraising for Trinity.
+I can’t even run a bath, but I’m training to do the Colour Splash this summer!
 Martin had a good life and a good death.
 I shall be eternally grateful to Trinity for giving us the power, the strength and the confidence to grant Martin his last wish.